-Many thanks to Dave Mather for taking an interest in providing detailed copy editing for the Hymns and Songs for Life book to improve its appeal and readability.
-Mr. Mather is quite a treasure to have taken an interest in this project.
+Many thanks to Dave Mather for taking an interest in providing initial copy editing comments for the History Through 26 Hymns and Songs book.
+His comments were a great help in achieving more consistent formationg throughout, and thus improving its appeal and readability.
+I am deeply grateful Mr. Mather had the interest to take the time to provide copy edit comments for this extensive project.
 He brings a rich background of diverse experiences in such areas as news story telling, and academic publications.

 There is an interesting back story as to how his involvement in this project came about.
 This is another of those instances where you can question, was it meant to be, or was it just another happenstance?
 See below.

 Mr. Mather has a Bachelor of Arts (B.A.) from Indiana University, Bloomington, with a Journalism Major and English Minor.

 He has years of professional experience in a variety of different publication formats, including:

 The Chronicle-Tribune was created in 1968, by combining The Marion Chronicle (established in 1865 as an evening newspaper) and The Marion Leader-Tribune (established in 1912 as a morning newspaper).
 In turn that paper was purchased by Gannett Co. in 1971.
 In July 2007, the paper became part of the Paxton Media Group.